Advancements in Constitutive Model Calibration: Leveraging the Power of Full-Field DIC Measurements and In-Situ Load Path Selection for Reliable Parameter Inference: Methods

 For the given load path tree, the total number of surrogates needed is $|\Xi|^\mathcal{T} \times 2(p + 1)$.
-In the adopted notation, $\Xi$ is the set containing the design options at each decision point (i.e. $\Xi = \{\text{Axis A}, \text{Axis B}\}$), and $|\Xi|$ is the cardinality of the set---equal to 2 in this example. $\mathcal{T}$ is the number of load steps in the load path tree, and $p$ is the number of retained principal components.
+In the adopted notation, $\Xi$ is the set containing the design options at each decision point (i.e.\ $\Xi = \{\text{A}, \text{B}\}$), and $|\Xi|$ is the cardinality of the set---equal to 2 in this example. $\mathcal{T}$ is the number of load steps in the load path tree ($\mathcal{T}=2$ in the abbreviated load path tree illustrated in Fig.~\ref{fig: loadpath_tree} and $\mathcal{T}=5$ for the full load path tree employed here), and $p$ is the number of retained principal components ($p=5$ in this example).
 Multiplication by 2 is to account for both directional components (X and Y), and the addition of 1 accounts for the global load values.
-By building surrogates for each node---under the the prescribed boundary conditions described in Sec.~\ref{sec: cruciform description} (i.e. 0.25~mm displacement increments)---, the history dependence which is inherent in elastoplastic models was accounted for, consistent with the approach taken in \cite{ricciardi2024bayesian}.
+By building surrogates for each node under the prescribed boundary conditions described in Sec.~\ref{sec: cruciform description} (i.e.\ 0.25~mm displacement increments), the history dependence which is inherent in elastoplastic models was accounted for, consistent with the approach taken in \cite{ricciardi2024bayesian}.
 In reality, experimental boundary conditions may be more complex than those assumed here; this point is further discussed in Sec.~\ref{sec: discussion}.
 The surrogate model used in this work is a Gaussian process (GP) \cite{williams2006gaussian} with an anisotropic squared exponential kernel.

-With the aid of a fast surrogate approximation of the expensive high-fidelity model, parameter inference and load step selection were able to be performed in a rapid manner.
+The surrogates generally exhibited low error across all QoIs and load steps when evaluated against data reserved for testing.
+The absolute error for the predicted load was less than 0.003\% of the true load for all load steps and directional components, and the absolute error for the predicted displacement field (which includes both the PCA + surrogate error) was less than 0.1\% of the test fields.
+Parity plots of the predicted load, PCA singular values and displacements can be found in \ref{parity.app} in Figs.~\ref{fig: pca parity plots}~\&~\ref{fig: load and disp parity plots}.
+Thus, with the aid of a fast surrogate approximation of the expensive high-fidelity model, parameter inference and load step selection were able to be performed in a rapid manner.
 The cycle time for a single load step was reduced from months to just several minutes, thus significantly alleviating the ICC computational burden.